- Getting started with the Kythe codebase

 following are necessary to run the installed hooks:

-Each Pull Request will also require a gambit of tests run by Kythe’s instance of
+Each Pull Request will also require a gambit of tests run Google Cloud Build.

-will require a Kythe team member to add the
+All non-maintainers will require a Kythe team member to add a

-Request to verify the PR should be checked by Buildbot.
+in each Pull Request to verify the PR should be checked by presubmits.

 Kythe C++ code follows the Google style guide.
 You can run